-- (1) A Member may propose that a definite matter of urgent public importance be brought before the Council for discussion by submitting to the President in writing at least two hours before the time fixed for the President to take the Chair - - (a) the subject-matter desired to be discussed; and - (b) a statement setting out the grounds considered to justify its urgent consideration and, if the President is satisfied that the matter is of such importance as to warrant urgent consideration, he or she will permit the motion to be moved. - (2) Where the President is satisfied that unusual and extreme circumstances did not permit a matter being submitted to him or her at least two hours before the time fixed for taking the Chair, he or she may waive that requirement. - (3) Discussion upon a matter approved by the President pursuant to this Standing Order will occur prior to Questions without Notice; a motion being made, without notice, "That the Council take note of ... (subject)". - (4) A motion under this Standing Order will take precedence of a motion for the adjournment of the Council pursuant to Standing Order 4.12.
+- (1) A Member may propose that a definite matter of urgent public importance be brought before the Council for discussion by submitting to the President in writing at least two hours before the time fixed for the President to take the Chair - - (a) the subject-matter desired to be discussed; and - (b) a statement setting out the grounds considered to justify its urgent consideration and, if the President is satisfied that the matter is of such importance as to warrant urgent consideration, he or she will permit the motion to be moved. - (2) Where the President is satisfied that unusual and extreme circumstances did not permit a matter being submitted to him or her at least two hours before the time fixed for taking the Chair, he or she may waive that requirement. - (3) Discussion upon a matter approved by the President pursuant to this Standing Order will occur prior to Questions without Notice; a motion being made, without notice, "That the Council take note of ... (subject)". - (4) A motion under this Standing Order may not be amended and the debate may not be adjourned.

-- (5) A motion under this Standing Order may not be amended and the debate may not be adjourned. - (6) Not more than one motion under this Standing Order will be moved during any sitting of the Council. - (7) In the case of two or more subject-matters being proposed to the President for discussion at a sitting, the President will decide, having regard to their relative urgency, which (if any) of those matters will be the subject of a motion. - (8) No debate will be permitted as to the exercise of discretion by the President under this Standing Order, except by motion to dissent from his or her ruling.
+- (5) Not more than one motion under this Standing Order will be moved during any sitting of the Council. - (6) In the case of two or more subject-matters being proposed to the President for discussion at a sitting, the President will decide, having regard to their relative urgency, which (if any) of those matters will be the subject of a motion. - (7) No debate will be permitted as to the exercise of discretion by the President under this Standing Order, except by motion to dissent from his or her ruling.

-6.10 Rules relating to urgency motions
+6.10 Rules relating to motions of urgent public importance